Enabling CV-MDI-QKD for low squeezed states using non-Gaussian operations: PAS-CV-MDI-QKD

 From Fig.~\ref{fig-logN}(a) we can observe that the maximum $E_\text{N}$ of 2PR state is almost equal to 2PAS state at $r_{\text{dB}}=1$dB, while our results for CV-MDI-QKD given in Fig.~\ref{fig:keyatrdb}(a) suggest that 2PAS state can achieve a longer transmission distance than 2PR state.
 Similarly in Fig.~\ref{fig-logN}(b) we observe that the maximum $E_\text{N}$ of 2PAS state is above 1PAS state at $r_{\text{dB}} = 2$dB while Fig.~\ref{fig:keyatrdb}(b) suggest that 1PAS state would outperform 2PAS and 2PR state in terms of transmission distance.

 With these results, a direct correlation between higher values of $E_\text{N}$ and a better performance in MDI cannot be established for such non-Gaussian states.
+A previous work focused on low squeezed states for QKD \cite{lowsq} has also noted that their states with higher $E_\text{N}$ were outperformed by states with lower $E_\text{N}$.

 Next we simulate the performance of all three non-Gaussian states alongside pure TMSV state in two different settings.
-Fig.~\ref{fig:heatmap} is a heat map of $-\text{log}_{10}(\text{SKR})$ plotted when initial squeezing of TMSV states is taken between $0$dB and $3$dB for two different cases: Fig.~\ref{fig:heatmap}(a) when total excess noise $\xi$ is fixed at 0.004 and channel length between Alice and Charlie is varied, Fig.~\ref{fig:heatmap}(b) when channel length between Alice and Charlie is fixed to 25km and excess noise is varied.
+Fig.~\ref{fig:heatmap} is a heat map of $-\text{log}_{10}(\text{SKR})$ plotted when initial squeezing of TMSV states is taken between $0$dB and $3$dB for two different cases: Fig.~\ref{fig:heatmap}(a) when total excess noise $\xi$ is fixed at 0.004 and channel length between Alice and Charlie is varied, Fig.~\ref{fig:heatmap}(b) when channel length between Alice and Charlie is fixed to 20km and excess noise is varied.

-When we look at Fig.~\ref{fig:heatmap}(a) and Fig.~\ref{fig:heatmap}(b), we observe that below $r_{\text{dB}} \approx 1.5$dB 2PAS state is the best choice for longer transmission distance and noise resilience while above $r_{\text{dB}} \approx 1.5$dB, 1PAS state outperforms all other states in terms of transmission distance and noise resilience.
-2PR state offers a higher key rate but has a very small region of applicability.
+When we look at Fig.~\ref{fig:heatmap}(a) and Fig.~\ref{fig:heatmap}(b), we observe that below $r_{\text{dB}} \approx 1.5$dB, 2PAS-CV-MDI-QKD is the best choice for longer transmission distance and noise resilience while above $r_{\text{dB}} \approx 1.5$dB, 1PAS-CV-MDI-QKD outperform all other states in terms of transmission distance and noise resilience.
+1PAS-CV-MDI-QKD is a general improvement over 2PR state except that 2PR-CV-MDI-QKD offers a slightly higher key rate.